AlexJPotter/fluentvalidation-ts/README.md

 ## Validators

-FluentValidation comes with a number of built-in validators that cover most common validation you might wish to perform.
+`fluentvalidation-ts` comes with a number of built-in validators that cover most common validation you might wish to perform.

 If you need to perform more detailed or complex validation, you can use the built-in [`.must`](#.must) validator to define your own custom validation rules.